-- 1. That the EIR for the Project is adequate, complete, and has been prepared in accordance with the California Environmental Quality Act (CEQA). - 2.
-That the City Council has independently reviewed and considered the EIR in reaching its conclusions.
+1. That the EIR for the Project is adequate, complete, and has been prepared in accordance with the California Environmental Quality Act (CEQA).

-- The City Council has reviewed and considered in the EIR as well as the whole of the administrative record and the evidence and testimony presented in this matter, prior to making its decision on the Project. - 4.
-The City Council finds that the Final EIR reflects the decision-maker's independent judgment and analysis. - 5.
-The City Council finds that a mitigation monitoring program (MMP) has been prepared and is adopted to enforce the mitigation measures required by the Final EIR and Project approvals (Exhibit B).
+- 2. That the Planning Commission has independently reviewed and considered the EIR in reaching its conclusions. - 3.
+The Planning Commission, as the recommending body to the City Council, has reviewed and considered in the EIR as well as the whole of the administrative record and the evidence and testimony presented in this matter, prior to making its decision on the Project. - 4.
+The Planning Commission recommends the City Council find that the Final EIR reflects the decision-maker's independent judgment and analysis. - 5.
+The Planning Commission recommends the City Council find that a mitigation monitoring program (MMP) has been prepared and is adopted to enforce the mitigation measures required by the Final EIR and Project approvals (Exhibit B).

-APPROVED and ADOPTED this 5th day of December 2022.
+APPROVED and ADOPTED this 9th day of November 2022.